hakimsjo/miniSSD/README.md

 # miniSSD
-This project shows how you can use Statistics Swedens API to generate a UI to navigate the metadata and show the datapoints in a datatable in html5
+This minimalistik Statistics database project shows how you can use the API from Statistics Sweden to generate a UI to navigate the metadata and show the datapoints in a datatable in HTML5.
+All countries using PXWeb kan use this in the same way.